bendoll/openQR.net/README.md

 ### Acknowledgements

-openQR uses the [node-qrcode](https://github.com/soldair/node-qrcode) library, which is available under the [MIT license](https://www.tldrlegal.com/license/mit-license).
+openQR.net uses the [node-qrcode](https://github.com/soldair/node-qrcode) library, which is available under the [MIT license](https://www.tldrlegal.com/license/mit-license).

 Special thanks to the commercial QR code generator industry, one I'm still surprised exists, and without whose greedy shenanigans I would have never been inspired to make my own alternative.